matthewafay/Army-Men-II-Win-11-GFX-Improvement/README.md

 ## Game Selection

-When you run the script without parameters, it will display an interactive menu:
+When you run the script without parameters, it will display an interactive menu with installation status:

 ```
 ============================================================